puppetlabs/puppet-docs/source/geppetto/4.1/index.md

 3. Next to the **Module** text box, click the **Select** button, enter a keyword, such as "mongodb", and then click **OK**.
 4. Select a module from the list that's returned, and then click **OK**.
 5. Give your project a name, and then click **Finish**.
-    The module is now displayed in your Project Explorer.
+    The module is now displayed in your **Project Explorer**.

 ##Manage Project Versioning with Git and SVN
 The following sections describe creating repos and handling versions from within Geppetto.
-Once you create or add repos in Geppetto, you can import your projects into the Project Explorer and then use **Add Puppet Project Nature** to take advantage of Geppetto editor offerings like syntax highlighting, spell check, file cross-referencing, and so on.
+Once you create or add repos in Geppetto, you can import your projects into **Project Explorer** and then use **Add Puppet Project Nature** to take advantage of Geppetto editor offerings like syntax highlighting, spell check, file cross-referencing, and so on.

-If you have a repository that contains several modules, you need to map each module into an individual project when you import into Project Explorer.
+If you have a repository that contains several modules, you need to map each module into an individual project when you import into **Project Explorer**.
 However, if the modules already contain a .project file, this mapping happens automatically when you choose **Import Existing Projects**.
 Working with individual module projects means that Geppetto will recognize the modules and be able to resolve declared dependencies and validate cross-references.

 ####Create New Repos
 1. Click **File -> New -> Other**.